StatCan/aaw/docs/en/4-Collaboration/Geospatial-Analytical-Environment.md

 <hr>

 ### Update Items
-By getting the item as we did similar to the example above, we can use the '.update' function to update exisiting item within the DAaaS GEO Portal.
+By getting the item as we did similar to the example above, we can use the '.update' function to update existing item within the DAaaS GEO Portal.
 We can update item properties, data, thumbnails, and metadata.
 ```python
 item1_buffer = gis.content.get('c60c7e57bdb846dnbd7c8226c80414d2')
 item1_buffer.update(item_properties={'title': 'Enter Title'